-Below is the method I use and in my opinion is the best way to freeze bananas.
+Below is the method that I use and, in my opinion, is the best way to freeze bananas easily.

-- Begin by removing the peel of the banana.
-It’s important to know that leaving the peel on the banana will cause a lot of issues when you go to use it after it has been frozen.
+1. Begin by removing the peel of the banana.
+It’s important to note that leaving the peel on the banana will cause a lot of issues when you go to use it after it has been frozen.
 For example, it’s tough to remove the peel from an unpeeled banana once it has been frozen.

 2. Now cut the bananas into slices that will fit into the blender.
 Cutting it into thirds should be small enough.
 This step isn’t important if you don’t plan on using the bananas for smoothies.

 3. This next step is optional but helps stop the bananas from browning.
-Just lightly spray or rub some lime or lemon juice onto the bananas.
+Lightly spray or rub some lime or lemon juice onto the bananas.

-- Place the bananas into a sealable bag or wrap in saran wrap.
+4. Place the bananas into a sealable bag or wrap in saran wrap.
 Make sure they’re completely covered as you don’t want freezer burn.

-5. Seal the bag up with as little air in it as possible.
-A vacuüm machine will work best if you have one.
-Vacuum packing while isn’t essential it will help reduce the amount of browning.
+5. Seal the bag with as little air in it as possible.
+A vacuum machine will work best if you have one.
+Vacuum packing isn’t essential, but it will help reduce the amount of browning.

-- Place in a safe place in your freezer.
-It will take roughly 2 hours to become fully frozen.
+6. Place in a safe area in your freezer.
+It will take roughly two hours to become fully frozen.

-- You can keep them frozen for up to 6 months before the quality will start to degrade.
-Whenever you need some bananas for a smoothie just remove and blend them in your next tasty smoothie.
+7. You can keep the bananas frozen for up to 6 months before the quality will start to degrade.
+Whenever you need some bananas for a smoothie, just remove and blend them in your next tasty smoothie.

-- If you cut the bananas with a knife, try to use a ceramic knife as this will help prevent the banana going brown where you have cut it.
-This is also the same with avocados, apple and a ton of other fruit.
+- If you cut the bananas with a knife, try to use a ceramic knife as this will help prevent the banana from going brown where you have cut it.
+This is also the same with avocados, apple, and a ton of other fruit.

 - Freezing in single serving size batches is ideal as you will be able to just grab one bag out for one lot of a smoothie recipe.

-- If you leave the frozen bananas on the bench or in the fridge to defrost, they will start to brown.
-It’s best to use them straight away when you remove them from the freezer.
+- If you leave the frozen fruit on the bench or in the fridge to defrost, they will start to brown.
+It’s best to use them as soon as you remove them from the freezer.